shohei/apogee-detection/README.md

 ![formula](misc/calib.png)

-MATLAB polyfit() function was used to interpolate the value.
+Polynomical fitting (MATLAB polyfit() function) was used to interpolate the value.
 For example, in the below graph of the interpolation of the pressure, N=2 is selected since it is capable enough to represent the data.
 (Try fittest.m in the misc folder to see.)

 ![result](misc/Fitting_pressure.png)